What Are My Multi-Factor Authentication Options?

 All UWSP employees need to set up the Microsoft Authenticator (MFA) app on their mobile devices as their secondary authentication method.

-According to NIST standards (National Institute of Standards and Technology) the MFA app and hardware tokens provide a higher level of secure secondary authentication which is required for UWSP employees.
-Less secure secondary authentication methods such as SMS or voice calls will be regularly disabled via an automated script if they are added to an employee account.
+According to NIST standards (National Institute of Standards and Technology) the MFA app and hardware tokens provide a higher level of secure secondary authentication required for UWSP employees.
+Other secondary authentication methods are considered less secure and will be regularly disabled via an automated script if added to an employee account.

 Contact the IT Service Desk with additional questions!